 Although available year-round in most markets, the prime season for parsnips is fall and winter because the cold and frost bring out their sweetness.
 These root vegetables can grow to an immense size.
 However, it's best to avoid the large ones, as they get an undesirable woody, bitter core.

-It is best to choose small to medium in size, 5 to 10 inches (12.5 to 25 cm) in length, and are not limp or shriveled.
-Also look for firm flesh without any soft spots.
-The color should be an even yellowy-cream hue without any dark markings, as they can indicate decay or freeze-burn.
-The parsnips should also be void of blemishes, cuts or cracks.
+It is best to choose small to medium parsnips, about 5 to 10 inches in length.
+Avoid any that are limp or shriveled; the tips should be firm and pointy.
+Look for firm flesh without soft spots, blemishes, cuts, or cracks.
+The color should be an even yellowy-cream hue without any dark markings, which can indicate decay or freeze-burn.
 If you buy parsnips with their greens still attached, the greens should look fresh and not wilted.

-Parsnips can also be wrapped in a paper towel and placed in a plastic bag in the vegetable drawer of your refrigerator, they should last up to two weeks, if not longer.
-Cooked parsnips may be refrigerated and used within three days.
+Parsnips can also be wrapped in a paper towel and placed in a plastic bag in the vegetable drawer of your refrigerator.
+Using this method, they should last up to two weeks, if not longer.
+Cooked parsnips may be refrigerated in an airtight container and used within three days.

 To freeze, cut parsnips into 1/2-inch cubes and parboil or steam for three to five minutes.
 Once cool, pack the parsnips into well-sealed containers, and freeze for eight to 10 months.
 Fully cooked parsnip purée may also be frozen for up to eight months.
 A parsnip purée that includes other ingredients, particularly dairy, should be frozen for no more than one month.

 There is no saving a parsnip that has spoiled.
 To optimize its value, drop it into your compost heap.
 Before you do, cut the parsnip into small pieces since the parsnip is a hard root vegetable, and it doesn't break down quickly.
 Trimming it into smaller pieces speeds deterioration.

 Handling Homegrown Parsnips